facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

     gitlab:pycqa/flake8@8acf55e0f85233c51c291816d73d828cc62d30d1

+## Diff/Compare

+GitLab offers a useful shorthand to specify links to compare differences between two commits.
+This has been adopted for all the supported repository providers.

+Specifying a compare link is very similar to specifying a commit link except you must specify the older hash and the newer hash separated by `...`: `{hash1}...{hash2}`.
+To specify a compare for a non-default repository under the default user, prefix the repository: `{repo}@{hash1}...{hash2}`.
+And to specify a compare under a non-default user, prefix both the user and repository: `{user}/{repo}@{hash1}...{hash2}`.
+Lastly, to reference an external provider, use the format `{provider}:{user}/{repo}@{hash1}...{hash2}`.

+!!! example "Compare Example"

+    ```
+    e2ed7e0b3973f3f9eb7a26b8ef7ae514eebfe0d2...90b6fb8711e75732f987982cc024e9bb0111beac

+    backrefs@88c6238a1c2cf71a96eb9abb4b0213f79d6ca81f...cb4ecc5e7d8f7cdff0bb4482174f2ff0dcc35c61

+    Python-Markdown/markdown@007bd2aa4c184b28f710d041a0abe78bffc0ec2e...de5c696f94e8dde242c29d4be50b7bbf3c17fedb

+    gitlab:pycqa/flake8@593a4b8eddb0262924812aaf90184521ed8bda61...9bea7576ac33a8e4f72f87ffa81dfa10256fca6e
+    ```

+    e2ed7e0b3973f3f9eb7a26b8ef7ae514eebfe0d2...90b6fb8711e75732f987982cc024e9bb0111beac

+    backrefs@88c6238a1c2cf71a96eb9abb4b0213f79d6ca81f...cb4ecc5e7d8f7cdff0bb4482174f2ff0dcc35c61

+    Python-Markdown/markdown@007bd2aa4c184b28f710d041a0abe78bffc0ec2e...de5c696f94e8dde242c29d4be50b7bbf3c17fedb

+    gitlab:pycqa/flake8@593a4b8eddb0262924812aaf90184521ed8bda61...9bea7576ac33a8e4f72f87ffa81dfa10256fca6e

 ## Repository Link Shortener

-MagicLink can also recognize issue, pull request, and commit links, and render them in the same output format as the [repository shortcut links](#shorthand-links) feature.
+MagicLink can also recognize issue, pull request, commit, and compare links, and render them in the same output format as the [repository shortcut links](#shorthand-links) feature.
 Unfortunately, mention link shortening is not presently supported due to the fact that MagicLink does not use any of the providers' API to verify user links, and some legitimate links can look like user links, but are not.

 If we specify long form URLs from external providers, they will be shortened appropriately.